fernancode/gas_dynamics/README.md

 >>>
 ```

-Generate the isentropic flow tables for a range of Mach #s and for a given gas.
+Generate the isentropic flow tables for a range of Mach numbers and for a given gas.

 ```
 >>> gd.stagnation_ratios(range=[.1,5], inc=.2, gas='nitrogen')
 Isentropic Flow Parameters for γ = 1.4